Best Of17 min read

 • Mail merge with personalization for outreach

-• Snippets (saved email templates with shortcuts)
+• Snippets (saved email templates with keyboard shortcuts)

 • Task reminders tied to emails